This page provides information about notifying DMV when you need to change your address on a driver license, ID card and/or vehicle registration.

 Note: There is no fee for changing your address.

 When you need to update your address with DMV, you may choose from the following options:

 When submitting a change of address, you can update your permanent residence address, mailing address or both.
-Note: If you are changing your address using DMV's Online Change of Address System and the U.S. address entered into the online system does not exactly match published U.S. Postal Service information or you enter an address outside the U.S., you will receive an error message and have to use one of the other address change options listed above to inform DMV of your new address.
+Note: If you are changing your address using DMV's Online Change of Address System and the U.S. address you entered does not match with the U.S. Postal Service information or you enter an out-of-country address, you will receive an error message and you will have to use one of the other address change options listed above to inform DMV of your new address.

 |Business Address Change|